 - USD Career Services Events

 - Research Opportunities

 - Writing Contests/Publication Opportunities

 - Etiquette Tips

-The English Department is excited to announce an English Dept Career Night for English majors & minors, Interdisciplinary majors, Undeclared majors, and any other interested parties!
-Career Night will be held on Tuesday, March 25, 2014, 7:00pm in Camino 119.
-Guest panelists, all USD English major alums, will speak about their careers, the value of the English major, and advice for the first year after graduation.
-Co-sponsored by Sigma Tau Delta, the English Honor Society.
-Free cookies & lemonade.
+The English Department held an English Dept Career Night for English majors & minors, Interdisciplinary majors, Undeclared majors, and any other interested students on Tuesday, March 25, 2014.
+Guest panelists Ebony Tyree, Valerie Attisha, Madison Levine, and Paul Davis, all USD English major alums, spoke about their careers, the value of the English major, and advice for the first year after graduation.
+This event was co-sponsored by Sigma Tau Delta, the English Honor Society.
+Look for future events!

 SDSI Newsletter Volunteer Intern: If you are Journalism or Communications major or other related major with a desire to become more integrated in Southern California’s vibrant sports and active lifestyle community, and then look no further.
 SDSI is looking for a volunteer intern to manage the production and copywriting of the biweekly SDSI newsletter that circulates to 3,000+ sport industry executives, entrepreneurs, enthusiasts and business leaders.
 The SDSI newsletter is a valued resource that keeps readers up to date on SDSI programs and events, highlights member companies and provides a one-stop-shop for industry events.
 For more info: SDSI Newsletter Volunteer Intern.